Learning Dexterous Manipulation Skills from Imperfect Simulations: Dexterity from Imperfect Simulation

 To bridge this gap, we introduce a skill-based \emph{assisted teleoperation} for real-world data collection.
 The core idea is to reuse the simulation-trained policy as a skill primitive for finger motion control.
 Instead of commanding every joint individually, the human operator controls only the wrist movement and decides when to activate the skill primitive (Figure~\ref{fig:teleop}).
 Wrist position is specified using the Quest VR\footnote{https://www.meta.com/quest/products/quest-2} controller’s joystick.
 This approach is inspired by~\cite{lin2024learning}, but we use a much finer-grained skill for data collection.

 This framework offers several advantages.
 First, it delegates complex finger motions to a robust simulation-trained policy that generalizes across different objects, eliminating the need for humans to learn finger coordination under morphological differences.
 Second, using a joystick for arm control enables precise and intuitive wrist positioning.
-Finally, collecting data in the real world provides the multisensory observations necessary for these tasks.
+While arm motion is relatively straightforward to simulate, we intentionally exclude it from the initial simulation training stage, as learning the specific downward progression required for nut-bolt fastening would necessitate simulating thread-level mechanics.
+Finally, collecting data in the physical environment provides the multisensory observations, particularly tactile signals, that are essential for reliable task completion but remain difficult to approximate reliably in simulation.

 Concretely, at each timestep we record two actions: (1) the action generated by the RL policy $\pi_{\rm RL}$, which defaults to the current hand joint positions when the policy is not activated, and (2) the arm action generated by human teleoperation.
 Formally, we define $\bm{a}_t = [\bm{a}_t^{\text{Hand}}, \bm{a}_t^{\text{Arm}}]$, where $\bm{a}_t^{\text{Hand}} \in \mathbb{R}^{12}$ denotes the hand target joint positions, and $\bm{a}_t^{\text{Arm}} \in \mathbb{R}^{6}$ denotes the arm joint positions.
 We also record the multisensory observation $\big(\bm{q}_t, \bm{c}_t \big)$, where $\bm{q}_t = [\bm{q}_t^{\text{Hand}}, \bm{q}_t^{\text{Arm}}]$ contains all joint positions, and $\bm{c}_t$ represents the raw tactile signals from all five fingers.